Investment Management Companies

 Feel free to get in touch with us in order to know more about Pillar Wealth Management’s time-tested investment management service.
 Note that an investment manager is also a financial advisor or a wealth manager.

-Based on the financial plan, the investment manager estimates the amount of money that would be needed at specific points of time in the future.
+Based on the financial plan, investment managers at investment management companies estimate the amount of money that would be needed at specific points of time in the future.

-Then, based on the amount of money that is available currently for investment, a portfolio is created with specific allocations to multiple asset classes.
+Then, based on the amount of money that is available currently for investment, a portfolio management plan is created with specific allocations to multiple asset classes.

 The investment manager builds a portfolio that minimizes the risk for a certain expected return.
 You may have heard of something known as the efficient frontier curve.